 Project brief (Pb) is a series continued by me where I will be talking about scientific projects apart of the BOINC network in simple terms.

-Now this isn't an analysis workshop for determining the periods of astronomical objects using photometrical data, it's a simple and super fun experience in learning about what's out there and what you could be supporting with just the click of a button!
+Now this isn't an investigation on the effects of general relativity on the orbital decay of the earth, it's a simple and super fun experience in learning about what's out there and what you could be supporting with just the click of a button!

 Who am I?

 I'm Delta!
 An Australian programmer, technologist, blockchain expert, self-proclaimed physicist and co-host of the BOINC Radio podcast!